Linda L. Bray: Panama invasion

 Bray and her platoon's objective was to neutralize an attack-dog kennel on the periphery of Panama City.
 They were armed with machine guns and grenade launchers.
-The kennel turned out to be heavily defended by Panamanian Defense Forces (PDF).
+The kennel turned out to be heavily defended by the Panamanian Defense Forces (PDF).
 Her team used a bullhorn to tell them to surrender and also fired warning shots.
 When their warnings went unheeded, they opened fire.
 The PDF returned it.
 The battle lasted three hours before the kennel was secured.
 Her team killed three and captured one prisoner.
 Several of the attack dogs were also killed during the battle.

 At the time, women were barred from serving in combat roles.
 The team she led included both men and women.It was an important military operation.
 A woman led it, and she did an outstanding job. —Marlin Fitzwater, White House spokespersonShe was awarded the Army Commendation Medal for Valor.

 Fallout

 The news about Bray was on the cover of many newspapers during the Panama Invasion.
 She claimed to have been surprised to see attention focused on her gender, rather than showcasing the accomplishments of the troops.
-This caused issues for her career and led to debates over women's rights in the military.
+This caused issues in her career and led to debates over women's rights in the military.

-As a result of experiences of women in Operation Just Cause, Rep. Patricia Schroeder drafted legislation (H.R.
+As a result of the experiences of women in Operation Just Cause, Rep. Patricia Schroeder drafted legislation (H.R.
 3868) that would allow women to serve in combat on a test basis.
 It did not pass.
 This fueled the Direct Ground Combat Definition and Assignment Rule issued by the Department of Defense in 1994.
 It excluded women from engaging in combat.
 It was not until January 24, 2013, that this rule was rescinded by Secretary of Defense Leon Panetta.
 Bray said she was "thrilled" and "excited" when the ban was lifted.
 "I think it's absolutely wonderful that our nation's military is taking steps to help women break the glass ceiling."